Dsolomon422/Dsolomon422/README.md

 - Wingman tackles the frustration with traditional dating apps by introducing an AI-powered wingman that interacts with you like a friend.
 It learns your personality, matches you with compatible people, and lets you view photos or continue chatting with matches.
 If you’re not interested, just return to talking with your wingman.
 Wingman moves beyond swiping by focusing on meaningful conversations, making dating more genuine and personalized.

 ## 📱 Contact Me
-- How to reach me 422dsolomon@gmail.com
+- How to reach me: 422dsolomon@gmail.com

 <!---
 Dsolomon422/Dsolomon422 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.